 Asics Roadhawk FF Review

 While the heel and tongue don’t have much foam padding, the lining is smooth and plush.
 That’s one reason why we equate the Roadhawk to the Brooks Launch; both shoes have a comfortable lining material.

 As you can see, there isn’t much going on the Roadhawk’s upper.
 It is a natural high with a nearly seamless interior, nothing more.
-There’re a few other design elements, like the printing over the outer heel, which includes a reflective trim, or the molded Asics logo on the tongue flap.
+There are a few other design elements, like the printing over the outer heel, which includes a reflective trim, and the molded Asics logo on the tongue flap.

-Breathability is average on the Roadhawk, though no more or less than your average trainer.
-The upper might look very ventilated from the outside, but the interiors have a separate lining layer in certain areas.
+The Roadhawk’s breathability is average, though no more or less than that of your average trainer.
+The upper might look ventilated from the outside, but the interiors have a separate lining layer in certain areas.

+Asics Roadhawk FF Review